Edward Trobaugh

-Edward L. Trobaugh (born 7 November 1932) is a former United States Army Major General.
+Edward L. Trobaugh (November 7, 1932 – May 20, 2024) was a United States Army Major General.

 Early life and education

 Trobaugh graduated from Kokomo High School in 1950.

 Career

 Trobaugh attended West Point graduating in 1955 and was commissioned a second lieutenant after graduation.

 1955-1967

-He served with the 3rd Armored Division in West Germany from 1959-61.
+He served with the 3rd Armored Division in West Germany from 1959 to 1961.

 Vietnam War

 From 1967 to 1968 Trobaugh served in South Vietnam in the 1st Infantry Division.

 In April 1970 Trobaugh was appointed to command the 2nd Battalion, 7th Cavalry Regiment replacing Lt Col. Hannas who had been seriously wounded in a People's Army of Vietnam (PAVN) attack on Firebase Jay on 29 March.
-2/7 Cavalry moved to a new base, Firebase Atkinson after the attack on Jay and it too came under attack in the early hours of 16 April 1970 and Trobaugh was slightly wounded while leading the defense of the base.
+2-7 Cavalry moved to a new base, Firebase Atkinson after the attack on Jay and it too came under attack in the early hours of 16 April 1970 and Trobaugh was slightly wounded while leading the defense of the base.